 G-Shock DW-D5600 (10-year battery): Unfortunately, the DW-D5600 is not a common model outside of Japan, and it is usually only seen elsewhere as a limited edition.
 It is basically a more advanced version of the DW-5600, with world time, 3 alarms with 1 snooze, button operation sound on/off, and an auto EL backlight.

-G-Shock DW-D5500 (10-year battery): Another model that is not common outside of Japan, the DW-D5500 has the same features as the DW-D5600, but in a different style of case that originated with the DW-5500, originally known as the “G-Shock II” and nicknamed the “Mudman.”
+G-Shock DW-D5500 (10-year battery): Another model that is not common outside of Japan, the DW-D5500 has the same features as the DW-D5600, but in a different style of case that originated with the DW-5500, which was originally known as the “G-Shock II” and nicknamed the “Mudman.”

 The model G-001 “Jason” is worth mentioning here.It has a batt life of 7 years.
 I’m sure there will be other releases in the future, but is not so common outside of Japan as a few others from the list.